 World Trade Organization

 This Research Guide is intended as a starting point for research on the World Trade Organization.
 It provides the basic legal materials available in the Peace Palace Library, both in print and electronic format.
 Handbooks, leading articles, bibliographies, periodicals, serial publications and documents of interest are presented in the Selective Bibliography section.
 Links to the PPL Catalogue are inserted.
-The Library's classification index code 140a.
-GATT/WTO and subject heading (keyword) World Trade Organization are instrumental for searching through the Catalogue.
+The Library's systematic classification → Public international law and subject heading (keyword) World Trade Organization are instrumental for searching through the Catalogue.
 Special attention is given to our subscriptions on databases, e-journals, e-books and other electronic resources.
 Finally, this Research Guide features links to relevant websites and other online resources of particular interest.

 - Hoekman, B.M. and P.C.
 Mavroidis, The World Trade Organization: Law, Economics, and Politics, London, Routledge, 2007.

-- Van den Bossche, P., The Law and Policy of the World Trade Organization: Text, Cases and Materials, Cambridge, Cambridge University Press, 2013.
+- Van den Bossche, P. and Zdouc, W., The Law and Policy of the World Trade Organization: Text, Cases and Materials, Cambridge, Cambridge University Press, 2017.

 - Wouters, J. and B. De Meester, The World Trade Organization: A Legal and Institutional Analysis, Antwerpen, Intersentia, 2007.